-Norton Mobile Security offers the best malware protection of any of the Android antivirus apps we tested.
-Unfortunately, Norton quietly killed the app's excellent anti-theft functions at the end of 2019, along with its contacts-backup and Link Guard malicious-link blocker.
+Norton Mobile Security, aka Norton 360, offers the best malware protection of any of the Android antivirus apps we tested.
+Unfortunately, it no longer has anti-theft functions, nor its contacts backups and Link Guard malicious-link blocker.

-Worst of all, Norton also killed Norton Mobile Security's free tier, which was the best among all the Android antivirus apps we'd recently tested.
+Norton also killed Norton Mobile Security's free tier, which was the best among all the Android antivirus apps we'd recently tested.
 That's been replaced with a security-only app for one device that costs $15 a year.

-The one feature that might justify the extra cost is Norton Mobile Security's unique App Advisor, which checks apps on your device for heavy data usage and unusual behavior.
+Norton's killer feature is the unique App Advisor, which checks apps on your device for heavy data usage and unusual behavior.
 It also checks apps in the Google Play store for security and privacy risks even before you install them.

 Read our full Norton Mobile Security review.

 Avast Mobile Security & Antivirus is one of the most full-featured of the best Android antivirus apps, offering everything from a privacy adviser to a system optimizer to a customizable blacklist.

 But while Avast's malware protection is good, it's far from perfect.
 Some of Avast's anti-theft functions didn't work for us, and its call-blocking feature didn't work at all.
 (It's since been removed.)
 And the free version's ads and constant nags to upgrade are annoying and intrusive.

 Those ads go away if you pay for either of Avast Mobile Security's paid tiers, Premium ($2 monthly or $20 yearly) or Ultimate ($7 monthly or $40 yearly).
 Users of either paid plan also get additional anti-theft features, an app locker and tech support.

 The built-in client for Avast's SecureLine VPN is just a tease, and the only way to use it is to pay for an Ultimate tier.
 Since the stand-alone price for SecureLine is $60 per year, paying an extra $20 on top of the premium Android antivirus tier for unlimited VPN data is not a bad deal.